GeyserMC/GeyserWebsite/wiki/geyser/custom-blocks.md

                         - Type: `string`
                             - Default: `building_blocks`
                             - Description: The creative category to place the block in.
-                            - Range: See [Creative Categories](https://wiki.bedrock.dev/documentation/creative-categories.html#list-of-creative-categories) on the Bedrock Wiki.
+                            - Range: See [Menu Categories](https://wiki.bedrock.dev/documentation/menu-categories.html#list-of-categories) on the Bedrock Wiki.
                     - `creative_group`:
                         - Type: `string`
                             - Default: none
                             - Description: The creative group to place the block in.
-                            - Range: See [Creative Tabs](https://wiki.bedrock.dev/documentation/creative-categories.html#list-of-creative-tabs) on the Bedrock Wiki.
+                            - Range: See [Menu Groups](https://wiki.bedrock.dev/documentation/menu-categories.html#list-of-groups) on the Bedrock Wiki.
                     - `included_in_creative_inventory`:
                         - Type: `boolean`
                             - Default: `true`